-Our students are held to high standards as defined in the Student Code of Conduct and other university policies, procedures and rules.
-Students remain subject to the provisions of the Student Code of Conduct and university policies, procedures and rules at all times, including while engaged in activities of university-recognized student organizations (each, a “group”), whether on or off campus.
+Our students are held to high standards as defined in the Student Code of Conduct and other university Rules.
+Students remain subject to the provisions of the Student Code of Conduct and other university rules at all times, including while engaged in activities of university-recognized student organizations (each, a “group”), whether on or off campus.

 In addition, groups are also held to the same high standards of conduct.
-The group’s president, or the president's designee, and members of the group should at all times be aware that the actions of the group and its leaders and members, as well as individuals who are authorized or permitted to represent themselves as connected to the group (“group representatives”) and guests of the group (“group guests”), reflect on both the university and the group.
-As a result, a group may be held responsible for both the group’s misconduct and misconduct of any 1 or more of its leaders, members, group representatives and/or group guests.
-Such misconduct includes any violation of the Student Code of Conduct or any other university policy, rule or procedure, including but not limited to
+The group’s president/captain or the president's/captain’s designee (or any other individuals authorized or permitted to represent themselves as connected to the group) (“group representatives”) and members of the group should at all times be aware that the actions of the group and its representatives and members, reflect on both the university and the group.
+The same is true of guests of the group (“group guests”).
+As a result, a group may be held responsible for both the group’s misconduct and misconduct of any one or more of its representatives, members and/or guests.
+Such misconduct includes any violation of the Student Code of Conduct or any other university Rule when:

 - members of the group act in concert with respect to misconduct;